top of page

 Do you accept insurance?

-All other services with other practitioners will be the cash rate upfront.
-We can provide you with a 'superbill' to submit a claim on your end for direct reimbursement from your insurance company.
-A superbill is an itemized receipt with all necessary insurance coding needed to submit a claim yourself to your insurance company for direct reimbursement or have your visits apply towards your deductible.
+Services provided by other practitioners are charged at the cash rate upfront.
+However, we can provide you with a 'superbill' upon request.
+A superbill is an itemized receipt with all necessary insurance codes, enabling you to submit a claim to your insurance company for reimbursement or to apply the visit towards your deductible.

 We do not accept HMO plans, Medicaid, Medicare, or VA plans.